oraclize/docs/source/includes/_overview.md

 This means that existing datasources can be used without needing to adapt them for the blockchain and can continue providing data via existing channels (typically a Web API).

 Oraclize can be seen as an intermediary in a world designed to exist without intermediaries.
 While this can be seen as a "weakness", it actually provides significant benefits.
-The following Rationale section details why we designed the system in this way and why this approach is so powerful
+The following Rationale section details why we designed the system in this way and why this approach is so powerful.

 ##  Rationale